1. About Buscopan

 - have lost your appetite or lost weight

-- are looking pale and feeling tired
+- are feeling tired and looking paler than usual

 - have unusual vaginal bleeding or vaginal discharge